 - Add the rest of the reduced champagne and boil for another 60 secs. (boil for longer if you prefer a harder set, I like it gooey)

-- Take it off the heat and pore about 200mls over the biscuit base.
+- Take it off the heat and pour about 200mls over the biscuit base.

 - Tap the tin on the counter to get rid of excess bubbles and allow to cool completely, until it is set to touch. – Pic 5